EDavies2020/LadeezGolf-MS4/TESTING.md

 # Errors/Warnings JS Hint <a name="js"></a>

-* 2 missing semi colons added - Resolved
+* 2 missing semi colons added - Resolved by adding missing semi colons

 # Errors/Warnings PEP8 <a name="pep8"></a>